neerajk555/SQL-Training-exercise/module-04-aggregates-grouping/08-Take-Home-Challenges.md

 Three multi-part exercises using MySQL aggregates and grouping.
 Includes open-ended components and detailed solutions with trade-offs.

+**Beginner Tip:** These challenges require multiple skills combined!
+Work through each part methodically.
+Check intermediate results with COUNT(*) to verify your logic.
+It's okay to revisit earlier exercises if you need a refresher.
+Compare your approach with the solutions—there's often more than one way!

 ---

 ## Challenge 1: Customer Activity Summary (40–50 min)